Key takeaways

 Chase Freedom Unlimited rewards and sign-up bonus

-• 6.5 percent cash back on travel through Chase Ultimate Rewards
+• 5 percent cash back on travel purchased through Chase Travel

-Note, though the Chase Freedom Unlimited is advertised as a cash back credit card, it technically earns Chase Ultimate Rewards points that can be redeemed at a 1:1 ratio for cash back.
+Importantly, although the Chase Freedom Unlimited is advertised as a cash back credit card, it technically earns Rewards points that can be redeemed at a 1:1 ratio for cash back or, for maximum value, combined with Ultimate Rewards you earn with a premium Chase card.

-The Freedom Unlimited is an especially good choice for financing a large purchase without paying additional money in interest, or for paying off existing credit card debt, while still earning rewards.
+The Freedom Unlimited is an especially good choice for financing a large purchase or paying off existing credit card debt without paying additional money in interest.

-It offers an introductory 0 percent APR for 15 months on purchases and balance transfers, followed by a variable APR between 20.49 percent and 29.24 percent.
-While this isn’t the longest zero-interest offer on the market, the card’s solid rewards rates and added perks will continue to bring you value long after your debt or purchase is paid off.
+It offers an introductory 0 percent annual percentage rate (APR) for 15 months on purchases and balance transfers, followed by a variable APR between 20.49 percent and 29.24 percent.
+While this isn’t the longest zero-interest offer on the market, the card’s solid rewards rates and added perks will continue to bring you value long after your debt or purchase is paid off, which earns this card a spot among the best balance transfer cards.

-Note, there is a balance transfer fee if you go the debt payoff route: $5 or 3 percent of the amount of each transfer, whichever is greater.
-This fee is valid for the first 60 days of card ownership, after which it jumps to 5 percent (or $5, whichever is greater).
+There is a balance transfer fee if you go the debt payoff route: $5 or 3 percent of the amount of each transfer, whichever is greater.
+This fee is valid for the first 60 days of card ownership, after which it jumps to 5 percent or $5, whichever is greater.

 Chase Freedom Unlimited travel benefits